mehmetdik/Order/README.md

 In this section;
 You can order the product you want.

--If the order time is between 07 and 15, you will receive the "Your cargo will be shipped today" response.
+* If the order time is between 07 and 15, you will receive the "Your cargo will be shipped today" response.
--If the order time is between 15 and 24, you will receive the "Your product will be delivered cargo tomorrow" response.
+* If the order time is between 15 and 24, you will receive the "Your product will be delivered cargo tomorrow" response.
--If the order time is between 24 and 07, you will receive the "Your product will be shipped within the working hours today" response.
+* If the order time is between 24 and 07, you will receive the "Your product will be shipped within the working hours today" response.